 Note: Kamehame Ridge trail is a closed trail and is not open to the public.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 Looking for the fastest route to eastern portion of the Koolau Summit Trail?
 This is it.
 I’d have to say that the hike up Kamehame Ridge via the private access road is even easier than the hikes up to Diamond Head and the Makapuu Lighthouse.
 Kamehame Ridge will get you to the KST even faster than Mariner’s Ridge.
 If you choose to do this hike then don’t blink, you might miss half of it.
 For a more epic experience, choose to take this route instead.